 Long-Term Safety Issues of iPSC-Based Cell Therapy in a Spinal Cord Injury Model: Oncogenic Transformation with Epithelial-Mesenchymal Transition – According to this article, grafted iPSC (253G1)-derived neurospheres formed tumors after long-term observation and the transcriptome analysis revealed that a heightened mesenchymal transition may have contributed to the progression of tumors derived from grafted cells.

-Small Molecules Enhance CRISPR Genome Editing in Pluripotent Stem Cells – In this article, researchers have identified small molecules that can enhance CRISPR-mediated HDR efficiency, 3-fold for large fragment insertions and 9-fold for point mutations.
+Small Molecules Enhance CRISPR Genome Editing in Pluripotent Stem Cells – Researchers have identified small molecules that can enhance CRISPR-mediated HDR efficiency, 3-fold for large fragment insertions and 9-fold for point mutations.

-Generation Of A Ciliary Margin-Like Stem Cell Niche From Self-Organizing Human Retinal Tissue – This article describes the step-wise induction-reversal method conducted by researchers, demonstrating that the neural retina (NR) – retinal pigment epithelium (RPE) boundary tissue further self-organizes a niche for ciliary margin (CM) stem cells that functions to expand the NR peripherally by de novo progenitor generation.
+Generation of a Ciliary Margin-Like Stem Cell Niche from Self-Organizing Human Retinal Tissue – This article describes the step-wise induction-reversal method conducted by researchers, demonstrating that the neural retina (NR) – retinal pigment epithelium boundary tissue further self-organizes a niche for ciliary margin stem cells that functions to expand the NR peripherally by de novo progenitor generation.

-Transcription Factor Binding Dynamics During Human ES Cell Differentiation – In this article, researchers report the integrative analysis of genome-wide binding data for 38 transcription factors with extensive epigenome and transcriptional data across the differentiation of human embryonic stem cells to the three germ layers.
+Transcription Factor Binding Dynamics during Human ES Cell Differentiation – Researchers report the integrative analysis of genome-wide binding data for 38 transcription factors with extensive epigenome and transcriptional data across the differentiation of human embryonic stem cells to the three germ layers.

-Intracellular Α-Ketoglutarate Maintains The Pluripotency Of Embryonic Stem Cells – This article reveals that intracellular α-ketoglutarate (αKG)/succinate levels can contribute to the maintenance of cellular identity and have a mechanistic role in the transcriptional and epigenetic state of stem cells.
+Intracellular Α-Ketoglutarate Maintains the Pluripotency of Embryonic Stem Cells – Scientists reveal that intracellular α-ketoglutarate/succinate levels can contribute to the maintenance of cellular identity and have a mechanistic role in the transcriptional and epigenetic state of stem cells.

 Photo Reference: Courtesy of Dr. Newman